 Make sure you schedule an appointment with your doctor prior to departing to ensure you are up-to-date on your vaccinations.
 Provide them with your travel itinerary so they can inform you of any additional required shots.
 For instance, you may be required to show proof of your Yellow Fever vaccination for 6 months after leaving certain countries in South America and Africa.

 Keeping Your Travel Beauty Products Organized

 31. Hanging Toiletry Bag

-Keep all of your travel make-up, skincare, and hair care products organized and easy-to-access in this hanging toiletry bag.
+Keep all of your travel make-up, skincare, and hair care products organized and easy to access in this hanging toiletry bag.
 Unlike most hanging toiletry bags, this one can also sit on the countertop in case your hotel room is short on hooks.

 32. Reusable Travel Bottles

 There’s no real need to purchase your favorite shampoo, conditioner, body wash, and lotion in travel sizes prior to your trip.
 Just buy these leak-proof, TSA-approved travel bottles and fill them with products you already have.
-You’ll be able to take a travel-sizes portion of all your essential beauty products!
+You’ll be able to take a travel-size portion of all your essential beauty products!